davidleonm/devops-tools/README.md

 Configure a shared library using the documentation included [here](https://github.com/davidleonm/shared-library).

 ## Changelog
+* **2.5.0** - Added dockerfile for .NET Core, docker-compose.yml updated to use persistent volumes.
 * **2.4.0** - Added QEMU to build ARM images on x86/x64 hosts.
 * **2.3.0** - Added more packages to be able to install certain Python libraries.
 * **2.2.0** - Changed alpine version.